 As standard procedure, Brasiliana carries out checks on all submissions for both plagiarism and self-plagiarism.
 If a submitted article is shown to have plagiarised, the submission will be immediately declined.
 Under certain circumstances, Brasiliana will accept articles previously published on other platforms, however, this must be disclaimed before submission, and a reference will have to be made as a footnote in the published article.
 The same procedure will be applied to articles that have been translated from a previously published text.

-If an article is found to have plagiarized after its publication, it will be immediately removed from the platform and the author(s) will be notified and removed from the list of contributors to the journal.
+If after its publication an article is found to have been plagiarized, it will be immediately removed from the platform and the author(s) will be notified and removed from the list of contributors to the journal.

 Brasiliana does not take any legal responsibility for plagiarism.

-BJBS was created in Aarhus University in 2012, and was moved to Brazil Institute at King's College London in 2014.
+BJBS was created in Aarhus University in 2012, and was moved to King's College London in 2014.